 The Foundation will give consideration to any project that enriches and extends the learning of Springfield students.
 We want to encourage teachers to think outside the box and develop projects so unique and original that they cannot be funded through the usual channels.

-The Foundation is eager to fund software and supplemental technology including hand-held devices, media production devices and other learning tools.
+The Foundation is eager to fund software and supplemental technology including hand-held devices, media production devices and other learning tools (but with the exception of Chromebooks).
 All requests for technology will be reviewed by the District’s Technology Coordinator to be sure they are compatible with District specifications.

 Springfield Foundation will not provide grants to cover basic supplies which would ordinarily be part of the School District’s budget.
-In addition, Foundation grants cannot be used for teacher salaries, stipends, food, decorations or prizes.
+In addition, Foundation grants cannot be used for teacher salaries, stipends, food, decorations, prizes or Chromebooks.